- Penn State

 Admission: Suggested donation of $5 for adults; $3 for seniors, children and students

 Palmer Museum of Art – The Palmer Museum of Art boasts more than 8,200 art objects in its 11 galleries and one sculpture garden, offering more than enough to stimulate and satisfy art lovers of all stripes.
 With nine rotating exhibitions and more than 100 annual museum programs and events throughout the year, there’s always something new to see and study at the Palmer, so repeat visits are a must.
+The museum’s massive collection is just the tip of the iceberg and there are future plans to build a new larger art museum.

 Centre Furnace Mansion – Centre Furnace Mansion is a beautifully restored and furnished 19th century ironmaster’s home that has become a gathering place for school groups, history buffs and wedding parties.
 The mansion boasts several permanent and temporary exhibits, and the local historical society, whose headquarters is there, hosts a handful of special events for the public throughout the year.